Zero Waste Lifestyle: A Simple Guide to Sustainable Living

 The concept is often guided by the 5 Rs of Zero Waste:

-2. Reduce what you do need
+- Minimize what you do require

 By following these principles, individuals can significantly reduce their environmental footprint while saving money and living more intentionally.